Lead-Based Paint Activities Professionals

 Who administers the lead-based paint activities program?

 All other states have EPA-authorized lead-based paint programs.
 Additionally, the Cherokee Nation, Lower Sioux Nation, Upper Sioux Community, and Bois Forte Band have EPA-authorized lead-based paint programs.
+Below are links to the authorized lead-based paint programs.

 Certification and Training

 Finding an accredited training provider is the first step in getting certified.
-Use this searchable database to help locate accredited training programs in areas where EPA administers the lead-based paint activities program or contact the National Lead Information Center at 1-800-424-LEAD (5323).
+Use this searchable database to help locate accredited training programs in areas where EPA administers the lead-based paint activities program or contact the National Lead Information Center at 1 800 424 LEAD(5323)

-Firms must submit their application on-line.
+- Firms (must submit application online)

-Individuals must submit their application on-line.
+- Individuals (must submit application online)

 Note: Remember, there are two types of required certifications – certified individuals must work for certified firms when performing lead-based paint activities.